unl-iea/institutional-financial-analyses/README.md

 * _metrics.csv_: contains each institution's metric values for all eight years that are analyzed.
 * _stress.csv_: stress scores for each institution.

+The second script, **ipeds_financial_metrics_nces.Rmd** uses the database to create more traditional financial metrics for publics and privates.
+It does a _naive_ union of FASB and GASB information -- for example, treating the debt measures as a single measure and overlooking differences in unfunded and unrestricted for financial aid allowances.
+For simple listings, it should give a "quick and dirty" indication of institutions that may be under duress during the crisis.
+This script produces the file _ipeds_metrics.csv_, which you will find in the /data directory after running.

-RStudio will also knit an HTML version of the notebook in the project directory.
+RStudio will also knit an HTML version of the each notebook in the project directory.

 ## Built With